adam-sse/geneseer-test-driver/README.md

 command line argument (i.e. after the fully qualified class name of the main class `net.ssehub.program_repair.geneseer.evaluation.TestDriver`).
 The test driver will then print what it's currently doing to stderr.
 This is meant for human consumption and  should not be parsed.
-Additionally, the stdout and stderr of the test cases being run in printed to stderr.
+Additionally, the stdout and stderr of the test cases being run are printed to stderr.

 ## Compiling